Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Introduction

-Recently, there has been extensive literature reporting astrocyte computational models and their impact on synaptic learning \cite{compmodels,de2012computational}.
-Continuing these fundamental investigations to decode neuro-glia interaction, there have been recent neuromorphic implementations of astrocyte functionality in analog and digital Complementary Metal Oxide Semiconductor (CMOS) hardware \cite{Glia_in_Self_repairing_SNN,glial_cell_information_routing, alice15, KARIMI_elsevier, Ranjbar_springer2,Bernabe_AFM}.
-While there has been extensive work on exploring post-CMOS technologies for mimicking bio-realistic computations due to the prospects of low-power and compact hardware design, they have been only studied from standalone neuron/synapse perspective.
+On the other hand, recent advances in emerging post-CMOS technologies like phase change materials, resistive memories, ferromagentic and ferroelectric materials \cite{jackson2013nanoscale,kuzum2011nanoelectronic,jo2010nanoscale,ramakrishnan2011floating,sengupta2017encoding,saha2021intrinsic}, among others have resulted in the development of electronic device structures that can reproduce various biomimetic characteristics at low operating voltages through their intrinsic physics.
+However, while there has been extensive work on exploring post-CMOS technologies for mimicking bio-realistic computations due to the prospects of low-power and compact hardware design, they have been only studied from standalone neuron/synapse perspective.
 Emulation of the neuron-astrocyte crosstalk using bio-mimetic devices has largely been neglected, and no such literature exists hitherto, to the best of our knowledge.
 This work is therefore an effort to bridge this gap and, specifically, elucidates the emulation of transient synchronous activity resulting from neural-glial interactions by utilizing spin-orbit torque induced phase synchronization of spintronic oscillator neurons.
 It is worth mentioning here that we abstract the neuron functionality as a non-linear oscillator, in agreement with prior neuroscience and computational models \cite{Neuron_as_oscillator3}.
-This work presents an important addition to the wide variety of next-generation computational paradigms like associative computing, vowel-recognition, physical reservoir computing among others \cite{Vowel_recognition_STO,KaushikRoy_STOsync,Physical_Reservoir_computing_STO, Binding_Events_STO,riou2019temporal,torrejon2017neuromorphic}, being implemented using spin-torque oscillator devices.
+Emulation of astrocyte induced neural phase synchrony through the intrinsic physics of spintronic devices will be critical to enable the next generation of resource constrained cognitive intelligence platforms like robotic locomotion \cite{polykretis2020astrocyte}.
+This work also presents an important addition to the wide variety of next-generation computational paradigms like associative computing, vowel-recognition, physical reservoir computing among others \cite{Vowel_recognition_STO,KaushikRoy_STOsync,Physical_Reservoir_computing_STO, Binding_Events_STO,riou2019temporal,torrejon2017neuromorphic}, being implemented using spin-torque oscillator devices.